 Select Add Criteria to define which documents to exclude.

-Click Finish to complete refile configuration for a library.
+Click Finish to complete refile configuration for the library.

 Versions: When an item is refiled, all versions of the item are refiled, not just the latest version.

 Default security: This is the set of security settings (Public, Private, and View) defined for each item, such as a workspace, folder, or document.
 The default security settings can be set manually for each item, or, as a best practice, set at a higher container, such as a workspace.
 Settings from a higher level container will attempt to propagate downward to children containers and documents.

 Effect of changing document security or metadata: Changing a document's default security, the ACL, or metadata does not trigger a refile event.
 Only moving or copying a document is when a document action triggers a refile event.

 However, a document that is not secured can have its default security, ACL, or metadata changed by a subsequent refile event, thus overwriting your changes to the document's security.
 For example, you set a document's default security to View.
 Later, another user changes its parent container's default security to Public.
 The change to the parent container triggers a security refile, and the resulting security refile event will overwrite the document's default security to Public.